Tashkent: Capital of Uzbekistan

 The Tashkent Business district is a special district, established for the development of small, medium and large businesses in Uzbekistan.
 In 2018, construction began on a new Downtown which would include a business district with skyscrapers of local and foreign companies, world hotels such as Hilton Tashkent Hotel, apartments, malls, shops and other entertainment.
 The construction of the International Business Center is planned to be completed by the end of 2021.
 Fitch assigns "BB−" rating to Tashkent city, "Stable" forecast.

 In 2007, Tashkent was named a "cultural capital of the Islamic world" by Moscow News, as the city has numerous historic mosques and significant Islamic sites, including the Islamic University.
-Tashkent holds the Samarkand Kufic Quran, one of the earliest written copies of the Quran, which has been located in the city since 1924.
+Tashkent holds the Samarkand Kufic Quran, an important Islamic relic and one of the earliest written copies of the Quran, which has been located in the city since its repatriation to Turkestan by the Bolsheviks in August 1923.

 Tashkent is the most visited city in the country, and has greatly benefited from increasing tourism as a result of reforms under president Shavkat Mirziyoyev and opening up by abolishing visas for visitors from the European Union and other developing countries or making visas easier for foreigners.